ninjonas/cbt-triangle/README.md

 ## What is this Project?

-I've dealt with some life changing experiences in the past few years that have given me severe anxiety.
-After working with my therapist for over a year, they have showed me techniques to help me rationalize my thoughts.
-The Cognitive Triangle helped me.
+Over the past few years, I’ve experienced some life-changing events that have led to severe anxiety.
+After working with my therapist for over a year, I’ve learned techniques to help me rationalize my thoughts.
+One of the most impactful tools has been the Cognitive Triangle.

-During my low points, I have used this method religiously.
-Over time, I'm able to now be aware of my feelings and have become calmer.
-I still have feelings of insecureties one in a while and I've been forgetting to log my cognitions.
+During my lowest moments, I relied on this method consistently.
+Over time, it has helped me become more aware of my emotions and maintain a greater sense of calm.
+While I still experience moments of insecurity, I’ve noticed that I’ve been forgetting to log my cognitions regularly.

-I'm hoping this project will help me easily log my cognitions and hopefully start tracking trends what cognitions I should work on
+With this project, I hope to make it easier to track and log my thoughts, and even identify patterns in the cognitions I need to work on.
+This method has been transformative for me, and I’m excited to share it with anyone who finds their way to this repository.

 ## Functionality